 I would like to express my sincere gratitude to Prof. P. Rama Rao, President, T R Anantharaman Education and Research Foundation for encouraging me towards research apart from academics.

-I sincerely thank G. Yesuratnam, Principal & Head, Department of Metallurgical Engineering, JNTUK-UCEV and Mr. G. Swami Naidu, Professor, Department of Metallurgical Engineering, JNTUK-UCEV for giving me an opportunity to do a project work at Defence Metallurgical Research Laboratory, Hyderabad.
+I sincerely thank Dr G. Yesuratnam, Principal & Head, Department of Metallurgical Engineering, JNTUK-UCEV and Mr. G. Swami Naidu, Professor, Department of Metallurgical Engineering, JNTUK-UCEV for giving me an opportunity to do a project work at Defence Metallurgical Research Laboratory, Hyderabad.

 I take this opportunity to convey my sincere thanks to Dr.Amol.
 A. Gokhale, Distinguished Scientist, Director, DMRL for granting permission to carry out the project work.